jestjs/jest/website/docs/Tutorial.md

 ------

 Another class of functions that is usually considered hard to test is code that directly manipulates the DOM.
-Let see how we can test the following snippet of jQuery code that listens to a click event, fetches some data asynchronously and sets the content of a span.
+Let's see how we can test the following snippet of jQuery code that listens to a click event, fetches some data asynchronously and sets the content of a span.